netmindz/AuroraDrop-LXP/README.md

 * Basic BPM detection
 * Removal of other hardware targets
 * Deactivation of some very CPU intensive effects
-* RGB LED on ESP32-S3-DevKitM-1 to do basic frames-per-second monitoring
+* RGB LED on ESP32-S3-DevKitM-1 to do basic frames-per-second monitoring (now via FastLED)
 * Removal of webserver and networking code
 * Added a generic "NOOP" effect so we can do nothing, intentionally, in a playlist.
 * Optional pot for global brightness control (use a 10k pot)